 - We tried a new experiment bringing in a Theologian in Residence, Ryan Panzer.
-Ryan hosted five Conversation Sunday's from the pulpit, exploring various questions of faith.
-Alongside those conversation Ryan and Sarah Iverson worked to create supplemental materials to help expand the conversation, hosting small group conversations, creating resource questions for small groups, podcasts, blogs and more. - Working alongside our Children and Youth staff we created a space for parents to be in conversation formal and casual while their middle school youth were at confirmation.
+Ryan hosted 5 Conversation Sunday's from the pulpit, exploring various questions of faith.
+Alongside those conversation Ryan and I worked to create supplementary materials to help the conversation expand throughout the conversation.
+Hosting small group conversations, creating resource questions for small groups, podcasts, blogs, and more. - Working alongside our Children and Youth staff we created a space for parents to be in conversation formal and casual - while their middle school youth were at confirmation.
 Our new lounge space in Verona offered a beautiful space for parents to spend time talking about the challenges of parenting, as well as having conversations about their own faith journey and learning some new practices.
 We packed the lounge to its max the night we brought in Mary Birmingham, a school psychologist, to talk with parents about the joys and challenges of raising a middle schooler. - Our Tuesday Trekkers continues to expand and thrive.
-This covid developed fellowship opportunity continues today, with anywhere from eight 20 folks gathering every Tuesday morning to take a hike somewhere in the Madison area.
-This has proven healthy not only for our bodies but for our connections as well! - Sarah Iverson also continues to create spiritual content and devotions for our Primetimers (weekly), and 20/30 group (monthly).
-She also continues to enjoy writing the blessings we send to our college kids, vocational groups, and life moments.
-She writes, shapes, and leads our Sunday evening worship service each week and participate in all the seasonal planning and connecting.
-Last September she stepped back into CYF ministries to supervise and create connections between our Children's Ministry, Youth Ministry, and other congregational ministries.
-This was a beautiful challenge, and she greatly enjoyed working alongside Joanne and Becca in this way.
-However with the departure of Becca to the Collaboration Project, she will now be stepping back into Youth Ministry full time.
-She continues to be excited by and challenged by this work and feels the church is at a point in our congregational growth, to really reshape this important ministry so we can continue to be leaders in how we nurture our young people in lives of faith. - And of course alongside all of these programs and worship opportunities, I enjoy many one-on-one coffee conversations with members of all ages, learning their stories and offering a listening ear, occasional advice and always prayer.
+This covid developed fellowship opportunity continues today, with anywhere from 8 - 20 folks gathering every Tuesday morning to take a hike somewhere in the Madison area.
+This has proven healthy not only for our bodies but for our connections as well! - I also continue to create spiritual content and devotions for our Primetimers (weekly), and 20/30 group (monthly).
+I also continue to enjoy writing the blessings we send to our college kids, vocational groups, and life moments.
+I write, shape, and lead our Sunday evening worship service each week and participate in all the seasonal planning and connecting.
+Last September I stepped back into CYF ministries to supervise and create connections between our Children's Ministry, Youth Ministry, and other congregational ministries.
+This was a beautiful challenge, and I greatly enjoyed working alongside Joanne and Becca in this way.
+However with the departure of Becca Mortensen to Collaborate Ministries, I will now be stepping full time back into Youth Ministry.
+I continue to be excited by and challenged by this work and feel we are at a point in our congregational growth, to really re-shape this important ministry so that we can continue to be leaders in how we nurture our young people in lives of faith. - And of course alongside all of these programs and worship opportunities, I enjoy many one-on-one coffee conversations with members of all ages, learning their stories, offering a listening ear, occasional advice, and always prayer.